massimo-cassandro/js-file-uploader/README.md

 ## Browser compatibility
 FileUploader needs a modern browser and is not compatible with Internet Explorer.
-Also requires Edge 16 or higher.
+It also requires Edge 16 or higher.

 If the browser is not compatible, an *alert* window is showed and FileUploader stops.
 The message shown is the one indicated in the `alert_messages.unsuitable_browser`parameter